 What is Visual Texture in Art?

-Visual texture in art is the actual physical texture of the artwork.
-The bumpy, smooth, or rough surface you can see and feel can add interest, create contrast, and represent different materials.
+The bumpy, smooth, or rough surface you can see and feel adds interest, creates contrast, and represents different materials.

 It is different from implied texture, an illusion of texture created using other elements of art.